samboy/CaulixtlaFonts/MiscFonts/Kilroy/README.md

 Note that the .sfd files are used by FontForge, an open source font editor application.

+In my experience, the hinted fonts actually look *worse* than the unhinted fonts; there are issues where the hinting can make capital letters smaller to the point they look like small caps.

 # Kilroy1

 Kilroy1: This is [Roboto Serif](https://fonts.google.com/specimen/Roboto+Serif) with only Regular/Bold/Italic/BoldItalic forms